wern-apfel/Intel-NUC8i7BEH/README.md

 # Intel-NUC8
-EFI folder for Intel NUC8 to run macOS
+EFI folder for Intel-NUC8 to run macOS